-My team worked at packing stations, assembling all the ingredients necessary for easy-to-prepare meals, developed by nutrition experts.
+My team worked at packing stations, assembling all the ingredients necessary for easyto-prepare meals, developed by nutrition experts.
 All ages participated, from the smallest children who couldn't reach the tables to teenagers who eventually overcame their embarrassment about wearing hairnets.
 Along with the adults, everyone had a meaningful task.
 What became a bit of competition resulted in every station having its own victory chant when a box was filled.
 It was a competition to see how many lives we could impact.
 "They showed us videos of the people running to gather meals when they were airdropped into their villages.
-It was powerful!"

-I joined Chiesi three years ago as National Strategic Business Liaison and I love the impact we have on patients.
+It was powerful! " I joined Chiesi three years ago as National Strategic Business Liaison and I love the impact we have on patients.
 Our patients are really sick and are sometimes in life-or-death situations.
 We help those people.

 I believe that Chiesi's commitment to sustainability is a "mission that matches" my motives.
 "It permeates everything we do, from helping doctors and patients, to serving our communities and protecting our environment.
-We're doing this
+We're doing this with everything we touch".
+Positive impacts and challenges

-Chairman's Statement
+- Chairman's Statement

-Letter from the CEO

-2020 - 2030:
+- Letter from the CEO - 2020 - 2030:

+- The Decade of Action